The novel coronavirus pandemic has made economies and industries all over the world suffer!

 Businesses have temporarily shut down; people are afraid to leave homes, lockdowns have been initiated in at least 35 countries worldwide!

-With more than 1,000 cases, Pakistan has also taken the needed measures in order to contain the situation without having to place a complete lock-down.
+With more than 1,000 cases, Pakistan has also taken the needed measures to contain the situation without having to place a complete lockdown.

 Global Impact of Coronavirus

-It is important to add here that cities like Wuhan are known as the ‘motor city’ as they have some of the largest factories.
-China is the world’s biggest auto market and Wuhan is home to auto-giants including General Motors, Honda, Nissan, Peugeot Group and Renault.
+It is essential to add here that cities like Wuhan are known as the ‘motor city’ as they have some of the largest factories.
+China is the world’s biggest auto market, and Wuhan is home to auto-giants, including General Motors, Nissan, Peugeot Group, and Renault.

-In just the first half of February, sales have fallen my a lump sum 92% according to China Passenger Car Association (CPCA).
+In just the first half of February, sales have fallen my a lump sum of 92%, according to China Passenger Car Association (CPCA).
 As the virus spread across borders, more factories had to shut their doors, and sales continued to fall.

 Now, this effect of the COVID-19 virus multiplied across borders.
 Shortages of cars, parts, and other supplies impacted all countries.
 Because China was no longer the production capital, and the virus was spreading across borders, many automotive giants had to find alternatives.

-Hyundai and Kia recently stopped several assembly lines in Korea and Nissan announced it would suspend its auto production in Japan.
-General Motors suggested that production outages could affect plants in Michigan and Texas, Jaguar Land Rover warned the virus could create problems at its assembly plants in Britain, and Fiat Chrysler Automobiles CEO’s Mike Manley said that production at one of the European plants may be suspended by the end of February.
+Hyundai and Kia recently stopped several assembly lines in Korea, and Nissan announced it would suspend its auto production in Japan.
+General Motors suggested that production outages could affect plants in Michigan and Texas, Jaguar Land Rover warned the virus could create problems at its assembly plants in Britain, and Fiat Chrysler Automobiles CEO’s Mike Manley said that the end of February might suspend production at one of the European plants.

 Impact of Coronavirus in Pakistan